cyipt/popupCycleways/article.md

 </div>

-## Attribute filtering and grouping
+## Road attributes

 At a time of reduced travel, fewer lanes dedicated to motor traffic are needed.
 Based on this observation, we defined roads with a ‘spare lane’ as those on which there is more than one lane in either direction.
-This definition assumes no reduction in mobility for motor vehicles (making two-way lanes one-way is another option not explored in this analysis).
+This definition assumes no alteration of the navigable network for motor vehicles (other options such as making two-way streets one-way are not explored in this analysis).

-To identify road sections on which there is a spare lane we developed a simple algorithm that takes the OSM variable [`lanes`](https://wiki.openstreetmap.org/wiki/Key:lanes) if it is present and, if not, derives the number from the highway type and presence/absence of bus lanes.
-All segments defined as having a spare lane using this method is shown in Figure <a href="#fig:levels">4</a>
+To identify road sections with a spare lane we developed a simple algorithm that takes the OSM variable [`lanes`](https://wiki.openstreetmap.org/wiki/Key:lanes) if it is present and, if not, derives the number from the highway type and presence/absence of bus lanes.
+All segments defined as having a spare lane using this method are shown in Figure <a href="#fig:levels">4</a>
 (left).

-In future, this methodology could be enhanced to take into account the effect of lane widths, which increase the effective available space, and the presence of vehicle parking bays, which reduce it.
-The result of filtering by distance and cycling potential before and after grouping using graph membership of touching roads is shown in
-<a href="#fig:levels">4</a> (middle and right, respectively).
-Grouping
-linked roads before filtering results in a more cohesive network.
+We also included estimates of road width, flagging roads with mean estimated width \>= 10m using data previously generated for the Cycling Infrastructure Prioritisation Tool.
+We chose 10m because it represents the minimum typical width required to enable cycleway creation through road space reallocation.

+## Attribute filtering and grouping

+To ensure our route recommendations could achieve sufficient coherency, we undertook several stages of road segment filtering and grouping.
+Firstly, segments were grouped by road reference number (i.e. ‘A’ or ‘B’ road number).
+Road segments with a reference number were grouped together with neighbours within a 100 m buffer, using the `igraph` R package.
+Filtering then removed groups without distance weighted mean width \>= 10 m or spare lanes along the majority of their length, and groups with distance weighted mean cycling potential below a minimum threshold defined as one twenty-fifth of the 99th percentile segment level cycling potential within the city.

+Segments without a reference number were subjected to stricter filtering criteria, to prevent the inclusion of unwanted short segments on side streets.
+Any of these segments that had cycling potential below 30 were excluded from the analysis.
+The segments were then grouped using a 20m buffer.
+Filtering followed the same criteria as for other roads, plus an additional filter to remove groups with length below 300 m.

+For all segments, a novel round of grouping (ignoring previous groups) with a 100 m buffer was then used to remove groups with length below 500
+m.
+This step removed short sections distant from any others, thus improving the coherency of the results.
+Finally, road names were used to identify continuous road sections with the same name of length \>= 500m.
+Groups containing five or more different named roads were labelled “Unnamed road.”

+An example of the impact of grouping strategy is shown in Figure
+<a href="#fig:levels">4</a>.
+Segments are grouped with a 100 m buffer,
+using the `igraph` R package; they are also filtered to exclude sections below a minimum length and cycling potential.
+The threshold length and cycling potential are adaptable depending on the nature of the region being studied and local cycling levels.
+We can see that grouping the segments first then filtering based on mean group-level attributes results in a more cohesive network than filtering individual segments then grouping the results.

 <!-- Note this could be a function in an R package.. -->